amisha-15/service-finder-API/README.md

-# 🚀 Local Service Finder API
+# 🚀 Service Finder API

-A Spring Boot REST API to manage and search local service providers like plumbers, electricians, carpenters, etc.
+A RESTful backend application built using Spring Boot that allows users to manage and search local service providers like plumbers, electricians, etc.

 ---

 ## 📌 Features

-* Add new service providers
+* Add new service provider
-* View all providers
+* View all providers (with pagination)
-* Search by service type (Plumber, Electrician, etc.)
+* Search providers by service
-* Search by city
+* Search providers by city
 * Update provider details
 * Delete provider
-* Input validation (name, contact, etc.)
+* Input validation
 * Global exception handling
-* Case-insensitive search
+* Clean API responses using DTO
+* Proper HTTP status codes using ResponseEntity

 ---